top of page

 Health and Well-being Initiatives

-BforB is passionate about joining the mental health and care awareness for entrepreneur.
-Attending the summit addressed health challenges facing the region, focusing on prevention and community-based care is one of our active representation this month.
+BforB is passionate about joining the mental health and care awareness for entrepreneurs.
+Attending the summit addressed health challenges facing the region, focusing on prevention and community-based care as one of our active representations this month.

 The goal is to create a healthier population that can contribute actively to Greater Manchester’s future.